businessOS/adminbusiness/README.md

 # Admin Manager

-## Administrative web app to conect with MongoDB/ Realm BackEnd Server
+## Fullstack Administrative web app

 An open source application built using the new router, server components and everything new in Next.js 13.

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.
-You can follow the progress on Twitter [@shadcn](https://twitter.com/shadcn).
+You can follow the progress on Twitter [@vercel](https://twitter.com/vercel).
 > See the roadmap below.

 ## Features